The Original Series

-- The title characters of The Ren & Stimpy Show are the spitting image of the stereotypical 1950s husband and wife, with Stimpy as the fussy housewife and Ren as the exasperated "working stiff", Ren delivering frequent Domestic Abuse to an absolutely submissive Stimpy (unless the episode required something different), and the both of them sleeping in the same bed.
+- The title characters are the spitting image of the stereotypical 1950s husband and wife, with Stimpy as the fussy housewife and Ren as the exasperated "working stiff" husband, and the both of them sleeping in the same bed.

 - This song is more than enough to know there's something going on, with lines like "I've never asked for anything, just your happiness" or "And just once, when you strike that pose, could you think of me?".

-- Despite the subject of Ren and Stimpy being more than friends appearing as a harmless joke in the original show, the Adult Party Cartoon series, though not official, explicitly confirmed it.
+- Despite the subject of Ren and Stimpy being more than friends appearing as a harmless joke in the original show, the Adult Party Cartoon series, though not canon, explicitly confirmed it.

-- In this same episode, when Stimpy's "son" introduces his fiancÚ to Stimpy and Ren.
-They are holding each others, and sing "Memoriiiiiies".
+- In this same episode, when Stimpy's "son" introduces his fiancé to Stimpy and Ren.
+They are holding each other, and sing "Memoriiiiiies..."